mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/use-secrets/index.md

 ## <a name="deploying-the-service-via-the-web-interface"></a>Configuring a service to use a secret via the web interface

-1. Log into the web interface as a user with the necessary permissions as discussed in the [previous section](#service).
+1. Log into the web interface as a user with the necessary permissions as discussed in [Permissions Management](/1.11/security/ent/perms-management/) and [Granting Access to the Secrets Tab](/1.11/security/ent/gui-permissions/secrets-tab/).

 1. Click the **Services** tab.